EraserCN/OPlus-AOD-Enabler/README.md

 * Realme Neo7 Turbo
 * Realme GT7(China)

+It should 100% work for the following devices:

+OPPO K13 Turbo
+OPPO K13 Turbo Pro

 If you have tested this on another device, feel free to create an Issue or Pull Request to update this list.

 ## License